Operation Anaconda: Assessment

-The operation ran into problems from the outset.
-American Forces mistakenly landed in the middle of the valley, instead of the outside and were immediately caught in the Taliban's kill zone.
-In the heavy fire fight that followed two Chinooks were shot down and a number of others were severely damaged.
-American forces eventually gained the upper hand, inflicting heavy casualties on the Taliban forces and pushing them out of the valley.

-At the end of Operation Anaconda, the US and Afghan forces had succeeded at removing the majority of the Al-Qaeda and Taliban presence from the Shahi-Kot Valley.
+At the end of Operation Anaconda, the US and Afghan forces had succeeded at removing the majority of the Al-Qaeda and Taliban presence from the Shah-i-Kot Valley.
 The US forces suffered 80 casualties in the operation, with 8 killed and 72 wounded.
 An undetermined number of Afghan fighters were also killed in the Operation Anaconda.
 Estimates of Al-Qaeda and Taliban casualties range from 100 to 1,000, with U.S. commanders favoring the higher estimates and Afghan commanders favoring the lower estimates.
+The U.S. forces estimated they had killed at least 500 fighters over the duration of the battle, however, journalists later noted that only 23 bodies were found – and critics suggested that after a couple of days, the operation "was more driven by media obsession, than military necessity".

 Security expert Bill Roggio argued that al-Qaeda "took a beating during the battle, [but] they were by no means defeated".

+A significant critique of Operation Anaconda centered around the lack of air support that the Rakkasan troops relied upon.
+General Hagenbeck expressed frustration about the delays in getting requested airstrikes when needed.
+He highlighted in an interview with Field Artillery magazine in September 2002 that there were instances where it took anywhere from twenty-six minutes to several hours for the requested air strikes to actually arrive.
+This meant that the Infantry positioned in the Halfpipe had to endure extended periods of time lying in the dirt, exposed to enemy fire, without the necessary air cover.
+While air support proved crucial in assisting the Infantry during the operation, often responding quickly and neutralizing insurgent mortar positions and machine-gun nests as requested, there were other instances in which the air support team failed to adequately assist the ground forces.